 The compensation of the Justices of the Supreme Court and the Judges of the Inferior Courts shall be based upon a two-thousand-hour work schedule during a fiscal year.
 Actual compensation shall be computed by the Research and Records Board and paid on a pro-rata basis of the full compensation defined under this Constitution.
-Congress shall have oversight authority regarding the volume of cases heard, thoroughness of opinions, and the treatment of litigants by Judges and Adjudicators who appear in Court.
+Congress shall have oversight authority regarding the volume of cases heard, the number and cost of clerks and other assistants, thoroughness of opinions, and the treatment of litigants by Judges and Adjudicators who appear in Court.